dmend/mailbbgun/README.rst

 Mail BB Gun consists of two processes:

 * **api.py** - Flask based RESTful API that accepts message requests.
-* **worker.py** - Worker process that sends the messages using an external SMTP server.
+* **worker.py** - Worker process that sends the messages directly to the recipient's SMTP server.

 All message requests are saved to a PostgreSQL database indefinitely, although it would be trivial to enforce a shorter retention policy.
 We could, for